octocatblain/octocatblain/README.md

 ## 💫 About Me

-🌱 Currently developing with **Java SpringBoot & NextJS - TypeScript**
+🌱 Currently developing with **PHP Laravel & NextJS - TypeScript**
-💬 Ask me about **ReactJS, NextJS, Python, Laravel Livewire, & JavaScript**
+💬 Ask me about **ReactJS, NextJS, Typescript & Laravel**
-📘 I share my experiences and insights as a Junior Software Engineer on [Hashnode](https://blainmuema.hashnode.dev/)
+📘 I share my experiences and insights as a Software Engineer on [Hashnode](https://blainmuema.hashnode.dev/)
 ⚡ Always learning and exploring new technologies

 ---